 Commenting on the report, Robert Holmes, vice president of email security products at Proofpoint, said:

-Email fraud is highly pervasive and deceptively simple; hackers don’t need to include attachments or URLs, emails are distributed in fewer volumes, and typically impersonate people in authority for maximum impact.
+“Email fraud is highly pervasive and deceptively simple; hackers don’t need to include attachments or URLs, emails are distributed in fewer volumes, and typically impersonate people in authority for maximum impact.

-These and other factors make email fraud, also known as business email compromise (BEC), extremely difficult to detect and stop with traditional security tools.
-Our research underscores that organizations and boardrooms have a duty to equip the entire workforce with the necessary solutions and training to protect everyone against this growing threat.
+“These and other factors make email fraud, also known as business email compromise (BEC), extremely difficult to detect and stop with traditional security tools.
+Our research underscores that organizations and boardrooms have a duty to equip the entire workforce with the necessary solutions and training to protect everyone against this growing threat.”

 Phishing is a top concern

-Clearswift’s Cyber Threatscape report also highlighted the threat of phishing.
+Clearswift’s Cyber Threatscape report also highlights the threat of phishing.
 The information security organisation polled 600 decision makers and 1,200 employees in the UK, US, Germany and Australia, and found that 59% of respondents said phishing was their biggest concern.

 There are several ways you can address the risk of phishing.
-All organisations should conduct staff awareness courses to educate employees on how phishing scams work and what they can do to mitigate the risk.
+The first is to conduct staff awareness courses to educate employees on how phishing scams work and what they can do to mitigate the risk.